ezecodes/auth-boilerplate/README.md

 Feel free to reach out if you have any questions or need further clarification on the project's structure and guidelines.

-## Usage

-Buildkit is designed to be flexible and customizable.
-You can add or remove features based on your project requirements.
-The starter template provides a solid foundation for building web applications.

 ## License

 Buildkit is released under the MIT License.
 See LICENSE for more information.